All Episodes

 She opened up her business.

-The judge in this case demanding that she owes elected officials an apology for disrespecting by and flagrantly ignoring the politicians.
+The judge in this case demanding that she owes elected officials an apology for disrespecting and flagrantly ignoring the politicians.

 Listen to this judge.

-Where one's own belief in a concept of liberty permits you to flaunt your disdain for the rulings of duly elected officials.
+Society cannot function where one's own belief in a concept of liberty permits you to flaunt your disdain for the rulings of duly elected officials.

-That you owe an apology to the elected officials whom you disrespect disrespected by flagrantly ignoring and in one case defiling their orders, which you now know obviously applies to you.
+That you owe an apology to the elected officials whom you disrespected by flagrantly ignoring and in one case defiling their orders, which you now know obviously apply to you.

-an exception or an amendment to laws that you find offensive, that you publicly state that this is the way that citizens in the state should behave.
+That you publicly state that this is the way that citizens in the state should behave.

 This court will consider the payment of a fine in lieu of the incarceration, which you've demonstrated that you have so clearly earned.